api3dao/old-api3-docs/guides/configuring-airnode.md

 ## Creating `config.json`

-As you can see in the template, `config.json` is composed of 4 fields:
+As you can see in the template, `config.json` has 4 fields:
 1. `ois`
 1. `triggers`
 1. `nodeSettings`